Chapter 2: About binary star systems

 Today, the numbers of known binary star systems are in the range of several hundreds of thousands, as we can read in this Russian academic paper by Malkov, Karchevsky, Kaygorodov, Kovaleva and Skvortsov (October 2018):

-Clearly, binary systems are certainly not a rarity, as yesterday's astronomers believed.
+Clearly, binary systems are certainly not a rarity, as was believed only a century ago.
 For instance, we know today that our 20 very nearmost stars are, in all probability, ALL 'locked' in binary systems.
 Now, a most significant aspect to consider is that many of these 20 closest stars to Earth were revealed to be double (or multiple) stars as recently as this last half-decade (2015-2020)!
-This goes to show just how difficult it is to detect any stellar companions, let alone determine what sort of orbital relationship they have with their “host star”.
-This naturally raises the question: "how many more distant stars in our skies (still thought to be single stars) are, in reality, double stars?"
+This goes to show just how difficult it is to detect any stellar companions, let alone determine what sort of orbital relationship they have with their host star.
+This naturally raises the obligatory question: "how many more distant stars in our skies (still thought to be single stars) are, in reality, double stars?"

 LIST OF OUR 20 NEARMOST STARS - and their confirmed (or suspected) companions